 Xiao is battle-tested in all stages of litigation proceedings in federal and state courts in the U.S., including dispositive motions, depositions, jury and bench trials and appeals.
 He is particularly experienced in issues that uniquely affect cross-border litigation involving Chinese parties, such as service of process, jurisdiction, extraterritorial application of U.S. statutes, judicial assistance, and cross-border discovery.

 Xiao completed a half-year internship with the Chinese Supreme People’s Court (No. 4 Civil Division) and a judicial externship with the Honorable Judge Rosemary M. Collyer of the United States District Court for the District of Columbia.
-While maintaining his practice, Xiao has taught an introductory course on U.S. civil litigation at Peking University Law School and is frequently invited to lecture at universities and industry organizations on topics relating to the FCPA, commercial disputes, anti-bribery, internal controls and U.S. litigation.
+Xiao has taught an introductory course on U.S. civil litigation at Peking University Law School and is frequently invited to lecture at universities, law societies, and industry organizations on topics relating to international arbitration, the FCPA, commercial disputes, anti-bribery, internal controls, and U.S. litigation.

 - Class Action Litigation

 - Intellectual Property Litigation

 - Investigations, Government Enforcement & White Collar Criminal Defense Practice

 - Mergers & Acquisitions Litigation